tal4562/Smith-Chart-Simulator/README.md

 ```
 This project also requires Tkinter.
 Some systems do not include it by default, so you may need to install it manually.

 A smith chart in the form of a png has also been provided.
+Place it inside your project folder, this is the chart the GUI plots on.

 ## Notation Convention